Luther (2003 film)

 Luther is a 2003 historical drama film dramatizing the life of Protestant Christian reformer Martin Luther.
 It is directed by Eric Till and stars Joseph Fiennes in the title role.
 Alfred Molina, Jonathan Firth, Claire Cox, Bruno Ganz, and Sir Peter Ustinov co-star.
-The film covers Luther's life from his becoming a monk in 1505, to his trial before the Diet of Augsburg in 1530.
+The film covers Luther's life from his becoming a friar in 1505, to his trial before the Diet of Augsburg in 1530.
 The American-German co-production was partially funded by Thrivent Financial for Lutherans, a Christian financial services company.

-This marked the final film appearance of Sir Peter Ustinov before his death in March 2004.

 Plot

 The film begins during a thunderstorm in 1505, as Luther is returning to his home.
-For fear of losing his life in the storm, Luther commits his life to God and becomes an Augustinian monk.
+For fear of losing his life in the storm, Luther commits his life to God and becomes an Augustinian friar.

-Two years later, Luther is a monk at St. Augustine's Monastery in Erfurt.
+Two years later, Luther is a friar at St. Augustine's Monastery in Erfurt.
 During his time at the monastery, he is constantly troubled by viewing God as a God of hate and vengeance.
-Martin is encouraged by Johann von Staupitz, an elder monk who is his supervisor and mentor.
+Martin is encouraged by Johann von Staupitz, an elder friar who is his supervisor and mentor.
 Staupitz tells Luther to look to Christ instead of himself.

 Later, Luther delivers a letter for Staupitz to Rome, where he becomes troubled by the wicked lifestyles of those in the city.
 He also views the skull believed to be that of John the Baptist and purchases an indulgence.
 It is during this time that Luther begins to question the veracity of indulgences.
 Returning to Germany, Luther is sent to Wittenberg, where he begins to teach his congregation that God is not a God of hate, but a God of love.
 Luther begins to emphasize the love of God instead of his judgment.

 In 1513, Pope Leo X becomes the new Pope of the Church, and commissions Johann Tetzel to go throughout several communities, including Luther's town, where he scares people into buying indulgences, which would be used to rebuild and renovate St. Peter's Basilica in Rome, and to recover the Hohenzollern bribes to the Holy See, advanced by Fugger, for the investiture of Archbishop Albert of Mainz and Magdeburg.
 In his church, Luther denounces the indulgences, calling them "just a piece of paper".
 He then posts his 95 theses on the door of the church, calling for an open debate regarding the indulgences.
 For this act, Luther is called in 1518 to Augsburg, where he is questioned by Cardinal Cajetan among other church officials.